Scoutydren/Scoutydren/README.md

 ### Hi there 👋

 I'm Beini.
 2023.2 - ~ Graphics Engineer @ Unity
-2018.12 - 2022.12 Masters and undergrad student @ uofpenn SEAS
+2018.12 - 2022.12 Masters and undergrad student @ Penn Engineering
 Interests: computing, physics, 3D graphics
 Pursuing a technical path in computer graphics and interactive technologies.

-Familiar with most modern graphics backend APIs and have project experience with parallel programming, rendering and physically based simulation.
+Current work focus: modern graphics backend APIs and render pipeline

 Eager to learn and always motivated for tackling new challenges.